AminatOgunlesi/e-commerce-Sales/README.md

 Email (250).
 The business has a healthy spread across all channels.

 The Product Story
-Printer had the most orders (182) but Chair generated the highest revenue — meaning Chair commands a significantly higher price point despite lower sales volume.
+Printer had the most orders (182) but Chair generated the highest revenue, meaning Chair commands a significantly higher price point despite lower sales volume.

-The Conclusion
 This business has strong revenue potential but is being held back by high cancellation rates and coupon dependency.
 Fixing these two issues alone could dramatically improve profitability.